RedisLabs/redislabs-docs/content/rs/references/client_references/client_java.md

 ## Jedis

-Jedis is a small and sane Redis Java client.
+Jedis is a small but complete Redis Java client.

 ### Installing Jedis